Skip to main content

 If you’re looking to make a splash, our area is full of opportunities.
 James River Adventures (150 Rocky Hill Road, Madison Heights) provides five-hour kayak paddle trips with shuttle service, as well as guided hour-long batteau excursions (batteaux are traditional flat-bottomed boats designed to navigate rocky shallows) through the downtown section of the James.

 Holliday Lake State Park (2759 State Park Road, Appomattox) is within an hour’s drive and has a 119-acre lake where visitors can fish for largemouth bass, crappie and bluegill (freshwater fishing license required).
-Swim at the sandy beach, sailing and rent kayaks, canoes, pedal boats, SUPs and fishing boats.
+Swim at the sandy beach, and rent kayaks, canoes, pedal boats, SUPs and jon boats.
 There are six hiking trails, including the 6.7-mile Lakeshore Trail, as well as the self-guided Sunfish Aquatic Trail, where boaters use a brochure map to discover points of interest.
 Weekly cabin and camping rentals are available up to 11 months in advance; within 30 days, two-night stays can be booked.
-And if you have children sailing with you then the Gill sailing boots are easily the best option.

-James River Runners (10092 Hatton Ferry Road, Scottsville) offers a relaxing threemile tube trip, as well as three- and nine-mile canoeing, sailing, kayaking and rafting trips.
+James River Runners (10092 Hatton Ferry Road, Scottsville) offers a relaxing threemile tube trip, as well as three- and nine-mile canoeing, kayaking and rafting trips.
 There’s also a 21-mile overnight camping option for experienced paddlers.
 Anglers can get tips on finding smallmouth bass, catfish and panfish along the way.
-Fishermen should have a look at these good value commercial fishing boats for sale.

 Smith Mountain Lake is Virginia’s largest freshwater lake, with its own state park and two public beaches.
-Smith Mountain Lake Community Park (1482 Parkway Avenue, Moneta) is the smaller of the two beaches, featuring a fishing pier, kayak and canoe launch, picnic shelters and tables, restrooms, and newly built playground by https://playgroundpaintingideas.co.uk/.
-The playground was ensured to be interactive using thermoplastic playground markings.
+Smith Mountain Lake Community Park (1482 Parkway Avenue, Moneta) is the smaller of the two beaches, featuring a fishing pier, kayak and canoe launch, picnic shelters and tables, restrooms, playground, and seasonal swimming when lifeguards are present.
 Admission is $3 per person.
 The beach at Smith Mountain State Park (1235 State Park Road, Huddleston) is a 500-foot beach featuring a concession stand, picnic pavilion and bathhouse.
 Boat rentals (including kayaks, paddleboats, jet skis and pontoons) are also available.
 For those not staying at the state park, there’s a $7 vehicle admission fee to the park, and $3 per person beach admission.

 There are also various boat rental companies where you can find tritoons, deckboats, fishing boats, wave runners and more.
 Check out Bridgewater Marina & Boat Rentals (16410 Booker T Washington Highway, Moneta), Smith Mountain Lake Boat Rentals (3553 Trading Post Road, Huddleston), and Westlake Boat Rentals (2050 Morewood Road, Hardy).